Zacharias Masawi says he knew about the plan to fly the planes into the World Trade Center in the Pentagon, but he was not part of it.

 In this case, proposed legislation in Congress.

-Here's the final paragraph of the brilliant editorial in the LA Times.
+Here's the final paragraph of the brilliant editorial in the L.A.
+Times.

-At the end of the day, the United States needs to bring its immigration policies in line with reality for its own sake, not for the well-being of foreigners.
+At the end of the day, the United States needs to bring its immigration policies in line with reality for its own sake, not for the well-being of foreigners, not even those earnest marchers at Saturday's rally.

-All Americans benefit from the labor of millions of hardworking immigrants, and all Americans see their democracy's moral firmament, not to mention their security erode when the nation willingly relies on an undocumented and even fugitive underclass of uh millions.
+All Americans benefit from the labor of millions of hardworking immigrants, and all Americans see their democracy's moral firmament, not to mention their security erode when the nation willingly relies on an undocumented and even fugitive underclass of millions.

 The reality is that the borders are way too insecure and something needs to be done about it.

-Because as I say that, 500,000 people uh that you saw in Los Angeles on Saturday, that's uh according to best estimates.
+Because as I say, that 500,000 people that you saw in Los Angeles on Saturday, that's, according to best estimates, that's the number of illegals that get in the country every year.

 And if nothing else, Justice Scalia is a man with guts.

-Minutes after receiving the Eucharist at a special mass for lawyers and politicians at Cathedral of the Holy Cross.
+Minutes after receiving the Eucharist at a special Mass for lawyers and politicians at Cathedral of the Holy Cross.

-Now why would that happen?
+Now, why would that happen?

-Why would why would there be a special mass for lawyers and poly they need more forgiveness?
+Why would there be a special mass for lawyers?

 They need special attention.